 The frozen lake capital has a number of abstract pieces of wall reliefs.
 The first shows a large wraith-like figure standing above a bunch of smaller spirits with its arms raised, a rising sun in the background.
 The seconds sees that larger figure split into a bunch of smaller spirits, all flying towards the sun now at its highest point directly above them.
 Clear parallels can be drawn between the smaller and larger figures and the beastmen and giants, the former looking on as the latter performs some kind of ritual gesture.
 The texture for the giant looks as if the individual tiny spirits it broke up into were already separated but holding together.
 The circular depression in the head likewise brings to mind the concentration of souls in the head.
 On top of that, the “spirits” flying toward the sun is curious considering that the sun is the source of souls to begin with.
 Indeed, it is interesting that similar reliefs of wispy figures rising around a circle are featured on the tower lanterns — in essence, the lamps closest to the sky.
 It is likewise odd that this facility uses blue flames, the same color as magic like Soul Arrow or Soul Ray.

-Put simply, the giants’ ritual would have been to use their souls to create magical blue flames which would transfer to all the lake water they would evaporate back into the atmosphere, perhaps aiming to eventually make the sun take all water and souls in this frozen wasteland.
+Put simply, the giants might have been using their souls to create magical flames which would transfer everyone’s spirits to shadowy mediums subsequently carried up into the atmosphere on evaporated lake water, perhaps aiming to eventually make the sun take all water and souls in this frozen wasteland.
 They believed that this would somehow slowly purge them of their inhumanity.
 Their religion was, in short, characterized by shame in their history and lineage.
 Whether this was true from the very start or simply evolved to be the case over time, the First Scourge had arrived whilst a bunch of beastly barbarians viewed their ancestors’ work with souls to be a mistake, wanting to reintegrate into the human societies which they constantly feared would exterminate them.
 This definitely helps explain why the giants were willing to cooperate with humans in restoring the lands lost to the deep fog: they always wanted peaceful coexistence.
 The First Scourge, however, proved that nothing good could come of messing with souls, so the giants accepted both the Archstones and the ban on magic, ending the pagan era.

 With their Classical Era cities half-buried by the time we arrive, the nonhuman tribes likely followed the same pattern as other nations in evading the soul arts, abandoning their old homes and leaving magic to be forgotten along with their history.
 If their religion didn’t survive this event, then any shame associated with their inhuman appearance likely went with it.
 In that case, the tribes would just be wild barbarians living in the hinterlands — perhaps hunting the unused injured white wolves in the fields — and cutting down all outsiders, any last shred of their humanity slipping from memory.
 This would have been convenient to the Monumentals, who moved their temple there expecting humans to keep away.
 But even assuming that those immortals of the Nexus knew not of what was transpiring on the ground, the beastmen still likely helped to stave off Boletarian expansion that way for the next few centuries.
 The only Boletarian who might have tried exploring the Northern Limit is Rydell, the legends of the frontier lord potentially including his interactions with the beast races.